OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/code-overview.md

 The StateCU Fortran code is divided into separate files with .for extension.
 Each subroutine is in a separate file and the name of the file matches the subroutine (is this globally true?).
+>This is my observation as the rule that seems to have been followed through-out time, though there might be some exceptions.
+We could caveat the statement with 99% to be safe.
+I might have put couple of tiny subroutines into one file somewhere in StateCU or StateMod.

 Need to describe code modules at a high level: